How to set Execution Policy via Windows PowerShell

 Note: When you hit enter after the prompt, you can select any of the options as follow; by selecting yes, or Yes to All or No. When you hit enter without choosing a value, the No (Nien switch) is selected automatically and the script will not run.
 Pay close attention to the script below as the position was taken by default and this was set to unrestricted.

-Here is an example of how to set an execution policy to unrestricted and this will permit all scripts to be run on the device.
+Here is an example of how to set an execution policy is set to unrestricted.
+This will permit all scripts to be run on the device.

 An example here which is also a best practice measure is to allow the script testwsus.ps1 to run only in order not to set the global execution policy to unrestricted as shown below.